Home Renovation and Hardwood Flooring

 The engineered hardwood floor is made of layers of hardwood and/or plywood bond together with glue and pressure.

 The high quality engineered hardwood floor is made of 2 – 4 mm thick solid wood top layer, the lower layers are several layers of plywood or solid wood depending on the quality of the product.
+You can get these floors from a flooring store.
 Solid hardwood floor is made of a solid piece of wood.

 Engineered Hardwood flooring is popular because: